kingRodian/ufsc_tools/README.md

 If not given, the output name will be of the format 'composite_{}x{}.png'

 downloader.py [-h] [-g [GPGHOME]] [-c [CONF_PATH]] [-u [USERNAME]]
                      [-p [PROGRESS_FILE]] [-t [TARGET_DIRECTORY]]
                      [-l [LOGFILE]]

+optional arguments:
+  -h, --help            show this help message and exit
+  -g [GPGHOME], --gpghome [GPGHOME]
+                        Path to gpg home.
+  -c [CONF_PATH], --conf_path [CONF_PATH]
+                        Path to config, logs and tokens used for
+                        authentication.
+  -u [USERNAME], --username [USERNAME]
+                        Twitter username from which we download videos.
+  -p [PROGRESS_FILE], --progress_file [PROGRESS_FILE]
+                        File which keeps track of tweets that have been checked out and the status of an eventual download.
+  -t [TARGET_DIRECTORY], --target_directory [TARGET_DIRECTORY]
+                        Path to target video directory.
+  -l [LOGFILE], --logfile [LOGFILE]
+                        File to which we log.
 Requires: tweepy, gnupg, wget  (gnupg can easily be removed if you don't mind having your secrets unencrypted)
 Paths are hardcoded, so use of this script means you have to modify the default paths in the argparse arguments, or pass them
 as commandline arguments.